AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

 # Updating an Existing Local Installation

-Before replacing an older installation:
+Before replacing an older project copy:

 1. Stop using the site while files are being replaced.
-2. Back up your current Pokémon Vortex folder.
+2. Back up the current Pokémon Vortex folder.
 3. Back up the MySQL/MariaDB database.
-4. Replace the web files with the new release.
+4. Replace the web files with the updated project files.
-5. Read that release's README, CHANGELOG and testing notes.
+5. Review the README, CHANGELOG and testing notes included with the package.
-6. Run `_setup.php` **only when the release specifically says a database upgrade is required**.
+6. Run `_setup.php` using **Upgrade / Repair** when the updated package includes database changes.
-7. Hard-refresh the browser after the update so new CSS/JavaScript assets are loaded.
+7. Hard-refresh the browser after updating so current CSS and JavaScript assets are loaded.

 Never use **Fresh Rebuild** on a database containing progress you want to keep.